 Substitute the tomato sauce with a not so thick béchamel.
 Often in this variant they add slices of ham.

-No-Fry Zucchini Parmesan with Ricotta
+Zucchini Parmigiana with Ricotta

 Like mozzarella, ricotta cheese must be well drained from its whey.